 Lord Cornbury, as hyde was also known, is reported to have opened the 1702 New York Assembly clad in a hooped gown and an elaborate headdress and carrying a fan, imitative of the style of Queen Anne.
 When his choice of clothing was questioned, he replied, “You are all very stupid people not to see the propriety of it all.
 In this place and occasion, I represent a woman (The Queen), and in all respects I ought to represent her as faithfully as I can.”
 It is also said that in August 1707, when his wife Lady Cornbury died, His High Mightiness (as he preferred to be called) attended the funeral dressed as a woman.

-But all this association to Lord Cornbury could just be speculation.
+All of theses associations to Lord Cornbury could just be speculation.
 Recent research raises doubts.
 It may be that Lord Cornbury’s enemies started the rumor that he was the subject of the painting, and it was spread by satirists who wanted to make fun of him.
 The painting might actually be Queen Anne herself, or some other unidentified member of the English aristocracy.
 What we do know is that sometimes what we think of as history can change, depending on who’s telling the story.
 This painting represents how multi-layered NYC history can be.

 please share this moment in time 🙂